-The college, under appropriate rules and regulations, will withhold grades, transcripts, diplomas and registration privileges, or any combination thereof, from any student or former student who fails to pay the enrollment fee or non-resident tuition.
-Grades, transcripts and diplomas will be withheld from students or former students who fail to pay loans, other fees, or obligations which have been properly charged to him/her/they.
+The college, under appropriate rules and regulations, will withhold grades, transcripts, diplomas, and registration privileges, or any combination thereof, from any student or former student who fails to pay the enrollment fee or nonresident tuition.
+Grades, transcripts, and diplomas will be withheld from students or former students who fail to pay loans, other fees, or obligations which have been properly charged to them.